10log10/tinylvt/scenarios/1-student-desks.md

 To use proxy bidding, assign your values, the maximum you would pay, for each desk you want.
 The proxy bidder will bid on your behalf for the desk where there is the greatest difference between your value and the current desk price.

-Prices for all desks climb progressively higher all together.
-This way you, or the proxy bidder, can shift your bidding between desks as the prices get revealed.
+Prices start at zero for all desks and climb progressively higher in increments of $10.
+Since prices climb for all desks together, you can shift your bidding between desks as the prices get revealed.

 Among bidders for a desk, a standing high bidder is selected at random for each round.
 A standing high bidder cannot release a desk until they are outbid by another person.